sport-22/Owliver/docs/bot-1.md

 * the Action (value under the column "response") will be returned as Answer

-Hence, if you have mapped three Quesitons-Answers for yoru interaction, for instance:
+Hence, if you have mapped three Questions-Answers for your interaction, for instance:

 ```
 Q: What is the purpose of requirement analysis?